Vijay410/Design-Patterns/Singleton_Pattern/README.md

-## Title: Thread-Safe Singleton Logger.
+## Singleton Logger with Thread Safetyr.

 ### Introduction
 This project demonstrates the implementation of a thread-safe Singleton pattern using a metaclass in Python.